 OFFICE OF WAR CRIMES ISSUES, US DEPARTMENT OF STATE

-The Office of War Crimes Issues (S/WCI), led by Ambassador-at-Large Stephen Rapp, formulates U.S. policy responses to atrocities committed in areas of conflict and elsewhere in the world.
+The Office of Global Criminal Justice of the U.S. Department of State, led by Ambassador-at-Large Stephen J. Rapp, formulates U.S. policy responses to atrocities committed in areas of conflict and elsewhere in the world.
 The office coordinates U.S. Government support for war crimes accountability in the former Yugoslavia, Rwanda, Sierra Leone, Cambodia, Iraq, and other regions where crimes have been committed against civilian populations on a massive scale.

 Ambassador Rapp formerly served as Senior Trial Attorney and Chief of Prosecutions at the ICTR (International Criminal Tribunal for Rwanda) and as Prosecutor of the Special Court for Sierra Leone.
 Although the United States Senate did not ratify the 1998 Rome Treaty that created the International Criminal Court is not a party to it, Rapp, like Ferencz, he is a staunch advocate of the ICC.
-Under his leadership, the US is participating as an observer in the various meetings of the States Parties.
-As regards the issue of aggressive war, current US policy is that, "should the Rome Statute be amended to include a defined crime of aggression, jurisdiction should follow a Security Council determination that aggression has occurred."
-See text of Ambassador Rapp's November 19, 2009 remarks on this and other issues: www.state.gov/s/wci/us_releases/remarks/133316.htm.
+Under his leadership, the U.S. is participating as an observer in the various meetings of the States Parties.
+As regards the issue of aggressive war, current U.S. policy is that, "should the Rome Statute be amended to include a defined crime of aggression, jurisdiction should follow a Security Council determination that aggression has occurred.”
+To read the 2011 statement of the Obama administration on cooperation with the International Criminal Court: http://www.amicc.org/docs/ObamaPolicy.pdf

 THE RECKONING is a terrific documentary made by Pam Yates, Paco de Onis, and Peter Kinoy about the formation and mandate of the International Criminal Court (ICC).
 It also features a very young Ben Ferencz arguing his case against Otto Ohlendorf and the Einsatzgruppen before the Nuremberg Military Tribunal, showing the long chain that leads from Nuremberg to The Hague.
 This film is must viewing for anyone interested in understanding the workings of the ICC, and the challenges it still faces.